kumuluz/kumuluzee-samples/kumuluzee-oauth2-keycloak/README.md

-# KumuluzEE Config sample with etcd
+# KumuluzEE OAuth2 sample with Keycloak

-> Build a REST service which utilizes KumuluzEE OAuth2 to secure the resources with Keycloak and pack it as a KumuluzEE microservice
+> Build a REST service which utilizes KumuluzEE OAuth2 to secure the resources with Keycloak using standard Java roles and pack it as a KumuluzEE microservice

-The objective of this sample is to show how to develop a microservice that uses KumuluzEE Oauth2 extension to secure the REST resources.
-In this sample we develop a simple REST service and pack it as KumuluzEE microservice.
+The objective of this sample is to show how to develop a microservice that uses KumuluzEE OAuth2 extension to secure the REST resources.
+In this sample we develop a simple REST service, secure it using Keycloak and pack it as KumuluzEE microservice.
 This tutorial will guide you through all the necessary steps.
 You will first add KumuluzEE dependencies into pom.xml.
 To develop the REST service, you will use the standard JAX-RS 2 API.
-Required knowledge: basic familiarity with JAX-RS 2 and Keycloak and basic concepts of REST.
+Required knowledge: basic familiarity with JAX-RS 2, OAuth2, Keycloak and basic concepts of REST.

 ## Requirements